LGBTQ rights in Georgia (country): Social attitudes

-In December 2018, Beso Danelia, a politician from the conservative party Democratic Movement – United Georgia who used a homophobic slur against Levan Berianidze, an LGBT rights activist, on TV, was issued a fine of ₾1 ($0.37) by the Tbilisi City Court.
+In December 2018, Beso Danelia, a politician from the conservative party Democratic Movement – United Georgia who used a homophobic slur against Levan Berianidze, an LGBTQ rights activist, on TV, was issued a fine of ₾1 ($0.37) by the Tbilisi City Court.
 The incident occurred in April 2016 on Kavkasia TV.
-Berianidze, who heads the local LGBT rights group Equality Movement, claimed Danelia insulted them and then tried to physically attack him but was held back by staff at the television company.
+Berianidze, who heads the local LGBTQ rights group Equality Movement, claimed Danelia insulted them and then tried to physically attack him but was held back by staff at the television company.
 They appealed to the court, demanding compensation of ₾500 ($190) from Danelia for moral damages.
 In its ruling, the court upheld Berianidze's claim that their dignity was violated by the homophobic slur, but ordered Danelia to pay only ₾1, the minimum fine.
 Although the ruling set a precedent, as it was the first time a fine had been issued on these grounds, the activist argued the ruling could give the green light for others to express homophobic hate, and said that the court had ridiculed them in their judgement.
 They said "the court's ruling is basically mocking, and it will encourage homophobic behaviour, because they will know that it will cost them only ₾1".
 They also said he was considering appealing the ruling.

-In December 2018, the Tbilisi City Court ruled in the case of a 15-year-old boy who had attacked an LGBT rights activist on the International Day Against Homophobia, Transphobia and Biphobia.
-The 15-year-old punched LGBT activist Nika Gorgiladze in the face as he gave a speech about love in front of the Government Chancellery building on 17 May.
+In December 2018, the Tbilisi City Court ruled in the case of a 15-year-old boy who had attacked an LGBTQ rights activist on the International Day Against Homophobia, Transphobia and Biphobia.
+The 15-year-old punched LGBTQ activist Nika Gorgiladze in the face as he gave a speech about love in front of the Government Chancellery building on 17 May.
 The assailant was immediately detained by police as he attempted to flee the scene.
 The prosecution brought charges of persecution with violence, punishable by a fine, house arrest or up to three years' imprisonment.
 However, the court decided to enroll the boy in a juvenile diversion programme, meaning he might not be prosecuted as an adult and would instead be observed by a social worker.

-Discussions about LGBT acceptance are often framed in terms of Georgia's bid to join the European Union.
+Discussions about LGBTQ acceptance are often framed in terms of Georgia's bid to join the European Union.
 While over 80% of Georgians support joining the European Union, large part of the population is socially conservative and very religious.
 According to the 2021 study by International Social Survey Programme (ISSIP), 84% of the Georgian public thinks that sexual relations between two adults of the same sex are always wrong, which is the highest score in Europe.

-In a poll by NDI from August 2022, 38% of the respondents considered the protection of LGBT rights important, while around same number of people said that the protection was not important.
+In a poll by NDI from August 2022, 38% of the respondents considered the protection of LGBTQ rights important, while around same number of people said that the protection was not important.
 In contrast, 92% of the respondents said that the protection of rights of people with disabilities was important.

 According to the World Values Survey study published in 2022, 91% of the Georgian public thinks that homosexuality is not justifiable.